 Ashwagandha For Alzheimer's and Parkinson's Disease

-Risk factors are usually associated with genetics and family history, but head trauma, brain and heart disorders have been linked to Alzheimer’s as well.
+Risk factors mainly include genetics and family history, but head trauma and brain and heart disorders have been linked to Alzheimer’s as well.

-Parkinson’s disease (PD) is a slowly progressive degenerative disorder of the central nervous system that affects movement, muscle control, and balance.
-Even today, it remains a progressive and incurable condition.
+Parkinson’s disease (PD) is a slow-progressing degenerative disorder of the central nervous system that affects movement, muscle control, and balance.
+Even today, it remains an incurable condition.

-Parkinsons’ disease (PD) has been linked with genetic and environmental factors, mainly industrial chemicals (specific insecticides, fungicides, pesticides and neurotoxins like MTBT).
+Risk factors include genetic and environmental factors, mainly industrial chemicals like specific insecticides, fungicides, pesticides, and neurotoxins like MTBT.

-Abnormal neuron threads contain Tau protein and ubiquitin which play a major role in the cognitive impairment of this disease.
-The normal neuron networks in brain help in carrying information through its internal transport systems.
-However, when these threads twist abnormally and form tangles the transport of nutrients and other essential materials fail.
-This in turn leads to brain cell damage causing variety of effects on human behavior.4
+The normal neuron networks in the brain help in carrying information through their internal transport systems called microtubules.
+However, in AD, a protein called tau accumulates within the neurons and forms threads which twist abnormally and form tangles.
+This hinders the transport of nutrients and other essential materials and leads to brain cell damage, causing a variety of effects on human behavior.5

 Neurodegenerative Mechanisms May Be Interconnected